-- Can people easily find her menu online?
+- Can people easily find her menu of services online?

 - Do customers use her online coupons?
 Which ones?

-- Is it easy to order from the online menu?
+- Is it easy to reserve a spot online?

-- Which marketing channels drive the most conversion?
+- Which marketing channels drive the most reservations?

 - What calls-to-action drive the highest conversion?